NixOS/nixpkgs/doc/builders/testers.chapter.md

 # Testers {#chap-testers}
-This chapter describes several testing builders which are available in the <literal>testers</literal> namespace.
+This chapter describes several testing builders which are available in the `testers` namespace.

 ## `hasPkgConfigModule` {#tester-hasPkgConfigModule}